 Turkey today faces severe restrictions on internet freedom, with frequent internet blackouts and blocking of social media sites by the government during times of unrest.
-Since 2016 the situation has only gotten worse, with the government filtering and blocking more websites, throttling bandwidth during political events, and even fully shutting down internet access for periods of time.
+Since 2016 the situation has only gotten worse, with the government filtering and blocking more websites (include major platforms such as YouTube), throttling bandwidth during political events, and even fully shutting down internet access for periods of time.

 Due to these repressive restrictions, many people in Turkey use a VPN to access the internet freely and without monitoring.
 During times of political turmoil, internet access becomes even more essential.
 However, in the same period since 2016 a wave of VPN blocks have been put in place to make it harder for people to make use of VPN services in the country.